Skip to main content

 Reports (report.created)

-Sent when a daily, weekly, or monthly report is generated.
+Sent when a daily, weekly, monthly, or yearly report is generated.

 {